Find answers to our most frequently asked questions below. If you can’t find the answer to what your looking for, feel free to contact us!

 HOW DO I ACCESS SDA FUNDING?

 SDA funding is assessed by the NDIA on an individual basis; you also need to be a NDIS participant.
-Speak with your planner, support coordinator or local area coordinator about your housing goals and options.
+Speak with your support coordinator about your housing goals and complete the NDIS Home and Living Form.

 WHAT IS THE RENT CONTRIBUTION TOWARDS THE APARTMENT?